fgcz/bfabricPy/faq.md

 # FAQ

-## Q: Howto query for time and date - range query
+## Q: Howto query for time and date - range query by @gwhite-fgcz

 range query are not possible with the current API design